lamhq/tech-notes/pages/data-engineering/database/concurrency.md

 | Impossible | Impossible     | Probably     | Repeatable Read  |
 | Impossible | Probably       | Probably     | Read Committed   |
 | Probably   | Probably       | Probably     | Read Uncommitted |

+## Locks

+Locks are mechanisms used to manage concurrent access to data to ensure consistency and isolation.

+They help prevent issues like dirty reads, non-repeatable reads, and phantom reads by controlling access to data during concurrent transactions.

+### Shared Lock (S-Lock)

+This lock allows multiple transactions to read a data item concurrently but prevents any transaction from writing to the data item while the lock is in place.

+It's often used for read operations and ensures that no updates occur on the data item during the read, maintaining read integrity.

+### Exclusive Lock (X-Lock)

+This lock allows a transaction to both read and write a data item.
+While an exclusive lock is held, no other transactions can read or write the data item.

+It's typically used for write operations to ensure that no other transactions can access the data item until the lock is released, either by a commit or rollback.